FSFE Timeline - Working for Free Software since 2001

 To inform citizens, economists and politicians about the harmful consequences of the Software Patent initiative, the FSFE organized panel discussions and several demonstrations.

-The FSFE refines the Open Standards definition which will be adopted by many organisations and companies in Europe.
+The FSFE contributes to redefine the Open Standards definition, which will be adopted by many organisations and companies in Europe.

 Dowiedz się więcej2003